moxaj/mikron/README.md

-# seria (WORK IN PROGRESS)
+# mikron (WORK IN PROGRESS)
-**seria** is a schema-based serialization library for clojure(script).
-Using a rich set of built in types, you define your schemas and seria generates tailor-made functions to handle any data conforming to your schemas.
+**mikron** is a schema-based serialization library for clojure(script).
+Using a rich set of built in types, you define your schemas and mikron generates tailor-made functions to handle any data conforming to your schemas.
 It is efficient, simple to setup/use, and handles all **edn** values.

-For more information, please check out the [wiki](https://github.com/moxaj/seria/wiki).
+For more information, please check out the [wiki](https://github.com/moxaj/mikron/wiki).